While generic ‘teambuilding’ tasks are sometimes included, most exercises relate to the division in question.

 - Launching a new financial product.
 For example, candidates at UBS have previously been asked to develop a marketing strategy for a new product with a given budget.

 - Group exercises unrelated to banking.
 For example, for its research and quantitative analytics graduate schemes, Barclays has previously asked candidates to build a run for a ping-pong ball that will maximise the time it takes to travel from one end of a table to the other.
+In a virtual assessment centre, it is unlikely that you would be asked to complete a practical activity such as this; your task would be more discussion based.

 Structure of group exercises